-Mercy lives near Kiang’ombe with her two sons.
+Mercy lives in the Thika area and is the mother of two grown sons.
 She is a college trained early childhood development teacher with a deep passion and talent for bringing out the untapped potential in vulnerable children.
 She has worked at Umoja Primary School, one of the lowest resource schools in Thika municipality, as well as a local preschool program for children living in extreme poverty.
 Mercy has seen the positive changes in struggling children when they have the opportunity to attend an educational program that is creative, exciting, and that truly values each child.
 Her name says it all: Mercy is a true light in dark places.
 She is powerfully committed to lighting up the lives of the neediest of children.

 Hassan lives with his wife and five children in Thika.
 His youngest daughter was born at the same time as Ameena May and their families have a special connection.
 Hassan is an incredibly loyal, strong, and dependable man.
 When Hassan is on duty, the school is assured that everyone and everything will be safe and secure.

 Thomas is responsible for the security of the Ameena Centre buildings, property and people onsite.
 He also provides financial accounting support to the program.
 Thomas lives in Kiganjo, a neighborhood near to Kiang’ombe.
 He is college educated with a focus on accounting, IT and drawing/design.
 Thomas previously worked in the steel and quarry industries as an accountant and supervisor.
 He has a passion for working with humanitarian organizations and is “delighted to be a part of Ameena Project.”